IsauraRReinhold/Proyecto-trascriptoma_flores/README.md

 ## Data

-All the analysis described below were run in Ubuntu 14.06
+All the analysis described below were run in Ubuntu 14.06.

 **Download sequences**

-The data used in this ecxercise were downloaded from NCBI 4th may 2018.
+The data used in this exercise was downloaded from NCBI 4th may 2018.

 SRX3901489: Early data of Idesia polycarpa Maxim. var. vestita Diels s male flowers 1 ILLUMINA (Illumina HiSeq 2000) run: 22.6M spots, 6.8G bases.